Difference analogue of second main theorems for meromorphic mapping into algebraic variety: Abstract

 \section{Abstract}

-In this paper, we prove the difference analogue of second main theorem for holomorphic curves on $\mathbb C$ intersecting a finite set of fixed hypersurfaces in general position on algebraic variety $V$ which is a difference counterpart of the second main theorem due to M. Ru \cite{Ru3}.
-As an application, we prove a result for algebraically degenerate of holomorphic curve on $\mathcal P^1_{c}$ intersecting hypersurfaces.
+In this paper, we prove some difference analogue of second main theorems of meromorphic mapping from $\mathbb C^m$ into an algebraic variety $V$ intersecting a finite set of fixed hypersurfaces in subgeneral position.
+As an application, we prove a result on algebraically degenerate of holomorphic curves on $\mathcal P^1_{c}$ intersecting hypersurfaces and difference analogue of Picard's theorem on holomorphic curves.
+Furthermore, we obtain a second main theorem of meromorphic mappings intersecting hypersurfaces in $N$-subgeneral position for Veronese embedding in $\mathbb P^n(\mathbb C)$ and a uniqueness theorem sharing hypersurfaces.